mathewgomas-alfred/mathewgomas.io/reference_manual/hdr_display.rst

 * :menuselection:`File --> Render Animation`
 * Select :guilabel:`Video`
 * Select for :guilabel:`Render as`, 'MPEG-4 video' or 'Matroska'.
-* Press the configure button next to the fileformat dropdown.
+* Press the configure button next to the file format dropdown.
 * Select at the top 'H.265, MPEG-H Part 2 (HEVC)'
 * Select for the :guilabel:`Profile`, 'main10'.
 * :guilabel:`HDR Mode` should now enable.
 Toggle it.